-Unfortunately, however, for many teens, severe anxiety is becoming more crippling and more prevalent than in the past.
-Rates of depression and anxiety among teenagers have increased by 70% in the past 25 years, and by 37% in the last 5 years (Bedell, 2016)*.
+Unfortunately, however, for many teens and adults, severe anxiety is becoming more crippling and more prevalent than in the past.
+Rates of depression and anxiety have increased by 70% in the past 25 years, and by 37% in the last 5 years (Bedell, 2016)*.
 Here are some symptoms to look for and some ideas on how to help!

-As a parent, you may be wondering what to look for to know if your teen may be suffering from severe anxiety and depression.
+You may be wondering what to look for to know if your loved one may be suffering from severe anxiety and depression.
 Some of the symptoms include: